SmallTeddy/SmallTeddy/README.md

 Furthermore, I avidly frequent renowned technology blogs and actively contribute my own insightful articles.

-The traffic to my personal blog has surpassed one million visits.
+The traffic to my personal blog has surpassed one million reading quantity.

 If you encounter any front-end challenges, I welcome the opportunity to engage in collaborative discussions to facilitate mutual progress.
 </p>